defold/doc/docs/en/manuals/project-settings.md

 ## Custom project settings

-It is possible to define custom settings for the main project or for a [library project](https://defold.com/manuals/libraries/#libraries).
+It is possible to define custom settings for the main project or for a [native extension](/manuals/extensions/).
 Custom settings for the main project must be defined in a `game.properties` file in the root of the project.
-For a library project they should be defined in an `ext.properties` file in the root of the include dir of the library.
+For a native extension they should be defined in an `ext.properties` file next to the `ext.manifest` file.

 The settings file uses the same INI format as *game.project* and property attributes are defined using a dot notation with a suffix: